A sluggish gallbladder can lead to thickened bile and increase the risk of gallstones.

 A low-fat diet can cause less frequent gallbladder contractions, which may lead to highly saturated bile, bile sludge, and gallstones.

-Following a nutritious high-fat diet such as Healthy Keto® is an excellent strategy to promote proper gallbladder contraction and bile flow while providing the body with essential vitamins, minerals, healthy fats, and fiber.
+Following a nutritious high-fat diet, such as Healthy Keto®, is an excellent strategy to promote proper gallbladder contraction and bile flow while providing the body with essential vitamins, minerals, healthy fats, and fiber to support healthy digestion.

-In addition, research published in the Journal of Clinical Gastroenterology found that high sugar consumption is associated with an increased risk of gallstones, especially during pregnancy.
+In addition, research published in the Journal of Clinical Gastroenterology found that high sugar consumption is associated with an increased risk of gallstones, especially during pregnancy.2

-This further makes the case for adopting a low-carb, high-fat diet to support gallbladder health.
+This further supports adopting a low-carb, high-fat diet to promote gallbladder health.

-Consuming fermented foods such as sauerkraut, kimchi, natto, and kefir or taking probiotic supplements can help support a diverse gut microbiome and consequently promote gallbladder function.
+Incorporating fermented foods such as sauerkraut, kimchi, natto, and kefir, all rich sources of beneficial bacteria, may help support microbial diversity and promote overall digestive health, including healthy gallbladder function.

 Certain gallbladder acupressure techniques can enhance bile flow.